-Poets may engage with movies in a variety of ways: by re-creating the experience of being in a movie theater, as May Swenson does in her poem “The James Bond Movie,” or by appropriating dialogue from Gone with the Wind like Vanessa Place, or by merging memory and identity around the experience of watching a film, as Virgil Suárez does in his poem “Isla.”
-Film has undeniably reshaped the poetic imagination, and it has further opened poetry to the possibility of capturing diverse aspects of modern life.
+Poets have engaged with movies in a variety of ways: by re-creating the experience of being in a movie theater, as May Swenson does in “The James Bond Movie,” or by appropriating dialogue from Gone with the Wind like Vanessa Place, or by merging memory and identity around the experience of watching a film, as Virgil Suárez does in his poem “Isla.”
+Film has undeniably reshaped the poetic imagination, and it has further opened poetry to further capture the diverse aspects of modern life.

-In celebration of Oscar season, here are a few poems from the archive that demonstrate the rich relationship between poetry and film.
+In celebration of Oscar season, here are a few poems that demonstrate the rich relationship between poetry and film.

 The Cinema Experience

 “Please Refrain from Talking During the Movie” by Robert Polito

 “Heroic Simile” by Robert Hass

 “The Last Movie” by Rachel Hadas

 “Charlie Chaplin Impersonates a Poet” by Cornelius Eady

 “Silent Film” by Kurt Brown